vitessio/website/content/en/docs/18.0/reference/features/tablet-throttler.md

 It is possible to _restrict_ the throttler's response to one or more apps.
 For example, it's possible to completely throttle "vreplication" while still responding `HTTP 200` to other apps.
 This is typically used to give way or precedence to one or two apps, or otherwise to further reduce the incoming load from a specific app.

 Starting `v18`, it is also possible to _exempt_ an app from throttling, even if the throttler is otherwise rejecting requests with metrics beyond the threshold.
-This is a feature that the user will have to use with great care, and only in a situation where they absolutely have to give a specific workflow/migration the highest priority above all else.
+This is an advanced feature that users should treat with great care, and only in situations where they absolutely must give a specific workflow/migration the highest priority above all else.
 See discussion in examples, below.

 ## Configuration